 Luckily for you and for your budget, there are quite a few free work time tracker and employee monitoring solutions and some freemium versions of the more advanced systems.
 And another piece of good news is that we’ve compiled a list of top 10 best free PC monitoring software on the market so that you can easily compare them and decide which one could be the best fit for your small business.

-The biggest disadvantage of this free project time tracking system is that it’s restricted to only one workspace and you’ll have to pay for additional ones.
+They do offer extra features at an additional cost, which are supposed to give you more control over individual settings, scheduling, budgeting, etc. The biggest disadvantage of this free project time tracking system, as we've mentioned, is that it’s restricted to only one user and you’ll have to pay for additional ones.

 Toggl is one of the most popular tracking software out there and it also offers free time tracker Mac, Windows and Linux versions, which is among the most all-encompassing compatibility we’ve seen.
 For free, you can get a basic plan with simple time tracking functionalities, reporting and project timelines.
 However, this free plan is limited to only five users.